 look at the costs associated with burning tobacco (or

-marijuana) that it wouldn't take you long to buy something
+marijuana) that it would not take too long to buy something

 tangible.
-I wish I'd quit sooner.
+I wish I had quit sooner.
 Much sooner!

 rolling pipe tobacco and smoking it is economical.
 And it is less